 - Accurately recording a patient's medical history

 - Explaining procedures to a patient and answering any questions

-- Transferring a patient to an appropriate exam table and positioning him or her properly for the procedure
+- Transferring a patient to an appropriate exam table and positioning them properly for the procedure

 - Scrubbing a patient's skin in the area to be examined